vjzo/Employee-Churn/README.md

 Parameter tuning was carried out.

-This repository is based on the work of Randy Lao & Anirudh Panthula.
+This repository is based on the work of Anirudh Panthula.
 I have modified and added EDA, Machine Learning Techniques, Feature Scaling and Parameter tuning.

 Table of Contents